omthurman/ICBMorRocket/README.md

 # Welcome to the Spaceship or Missile!
-This is a full stack application that utilizes a React front-end and a Flask back-end to host a neural network image classifier built with tensorflow.
-This application allows users to upload images and receive predictions from the image classifier model, which has been trained to recognize the Falcon 9 rocket as well as an array of Missiles.
-The performance on the model is not great, and it frequently gets things wrong.
-That is because it has only been trained on around 100 images total, I believe with more training data this app would scale very well.

-# Purpose
-This small app was created to showcase my skills and that I am comftorable learning new technologies at any part of the stack, plus it sounded fun to create.
-My thinking is that such a nueral network, scaled up properly, could be used as a safety measure to avoid misunderstandings.
-I will admit that it is likely any such regulatory body would likely use other sophisticated measures of detection, but I stil thought it would be a fun little project.

-# Side features
+Spaceship or Missile is a full-stack application that demonstrates my proficiency in web development and machine learning.
+The app uses React, Flask, and TensorFlow to provide users with an image classification system.
+The neural network has been trained on a limited dataset of around 100 images, so its performance may not be perfect, but it can recognize the Falcon 9 rocket and an assortment of missiles.

-The application also includes a short webscraper to help get images from the internet, in the future I plan to integrate this web-scraper into the front end, so that any two items can automatically be pulled from the internet and used to train the model.
-I also think it would be fun to add a SQL database to this project to store all of the vectorized images.
+In addition to the image classifier, the app features a web scraper that can assist in collecting images from the internet.
+I plan to integrate this scraper into the front-end to make it easier to retrieve images for training the model.
+I also aim to include a SQL database to store vectorized images for easy access and management of training data.

+Overall, Spaceship or Missile is a practical demonstration of my ability to learn new technologies at any level of the stack and apply them to create useful applications.